 - The zona fasciculata (ZF) is the middle zone of the adrenal cortex, and it primarily produces cortisol.

 - The zona reticularis (ZR) is the inner most zone of the adrenal cortex and it is adjacent to the adrenal medulla.
-Functions of the zona retularis are to store cholesterol for steroidogenesis (the making of steroid hormones) and the secretion of sex hormones such as estrogen, and testosterone (in small amounts).
+The functions of the zona reticularis are to store cholesterol for steroidogenesis (the making of steroid hormones) and the secretion of sex hormones such as estrogen, and testosterone (in small amounts).

 Technical Information for Doctors and Nurses.